What makes Grace incredible?

 Hebrew definition

-In Hebrew, the word grace is CHEN from a root word CHANAN, which means to bend or stoop [lower oneself] in kindness to another [in this case us] as a superior [God] to an inferior [us].
+In Hebrew, the word grace is CHEN, derived from the root word CHANAN, which means to bend or stoop in kindness to another—specifically, a superior humbling themselves to show favor to someone of lower status.
+In this case, it’s God reaching down to us.

-In simple terms, God lowered Himself for us from His high place to show us kindness.
-This is the extension of His love.
+Put simply, God lowered Himself from His exalted place to show us kindness.
+This act is the very expression and extension of His love.

 God’s nature of love is the source of grace.
 His kindness compels Him to do not just good, but excellence—marked by outstanding goodness.
 His grace is sincere, free from pretense, and flows from a genuine heart.